Security from First Principles

 A basic DFD — the user sits outside the trust boundary, the web application, database, and file storage sit inside it.
 Every arrow is a data flow that can be analyzed for risk.

-From a control perspective, the trust boundary is where you’d start thinking about firewalls, ACLs, and input validation — controls at the perimeter between trusted and untrusted.
-But the internal flows matter too.
+From a control perspective, the trust boundary is where you’d start thinking about firewalls, ACLs, and input validation.
+But internal flows matter too.
 The web application talking to the database is an internal flow, and if an attacker gains access to the application tier, unrestricted database access becomes a problem.
-Defense doesn’t stop at the perimeter.
+A DFD makes those attack paths visible before an incident makes them obvious.

 Threat Agents